Baldwin de Reviers, 7th Earl of Devon1

 Consanguinity Index=0.01%

-Alice de Lacy was born on 25 December 1281 at Denbigh Castle, Denbighshire, Wales.1 She was the daughter of Henry de Lacy, 3rd Earl of Lincoln and Margaret Longespée.1 She married Thomas Plantagenet, 2nd Earl of Lancaster, son of Edmund 'Crouchback' Plantagenet, Earl of Leicester and Blanche d'Artois, on 28 October 1294.1 She and Thomas Plantagenet, 2nd Earl of Lancaster were divorced circa 1318 on the grounds of her adultery with the Earl of Surrey's squire, Sir Eubulo Lestraunge.1 She married Sir Eubulo Lestraunge before 10 November 1324.1 She married Hugh de Freyne, Baron Freyne before 23 March 1336.1 She died on 2 October 1348 at age 66.1 She was buried at Barlings Abbey, Birling, Kent, England.1
+Alice de Lacy, Countess of Lincoln and Salisbury was born on 25 December 1281 at Denbigh Castle, Denbighshire, WalesG.1 She was the daughter of Henry de Lacy, 3rd Earl of Lincoln and Margaret Longespée.1 She married, firstly, Thomas Plantagenet, 2nd Earl of Lancaster, son of Edmund 'Crouchback' Plantagenet, Earl of Leicester and Blanche d'Artois, on 28 October 1294.1 She and Thomas Plantagenet, 2nd Earl of Lancaster were divorced circa 1318 on the grounds of her adultery with the Earl of Surrey's squire, Sir Eubulo Lestraunge.1 She married, secondly, Ebles Lestrange, 1st Lord Strange, son of John Lestrange, 1st Lord Strange (of Knockyn) and Alienore de Mont, before 10 November 1324.2 She married, thirdly, Hugh de Freyne, Baron Freyne before 23 March 1336.1 She died on 2 October 1348 at age 66, without issue.1 She was buried at Barlings Abbey, Birling, Kent, EnglandG.1

-She succeeded to the title of 4th Countess of Lincoln on 5 February 1311.1 She succeeded to the title of Countess of Salisbury before 20 September 1311.1
+She succeeded as the 4th Countess of Lincoln on 5 February 1311.1 She succeeded as the Countess of Salisbury before 20 September 1311.1 She held the office of Keeper of Lincoln Castle in 1331.2

 Citations